-After five years, you can apply for permanent residency.
-Italy's former carta di soggiorno has been replaced by the EC residency permit, which is for long-term EU residents.
-This one requires an Italian background check, so you may want to stick with the temporary residency.
-(The background check should only have Italian offenses, but it's still a risk, as this could change.)
+After five years, you could apply for permanent residency.
+But Italy's former carta di soggiorno has been replaced by the EC residency permit, which is for long-term EU residents.
+This one requires a background check, so you may want to stick with the temporary residency.

-The acknowledgement section of the visa application says you are aware that your data can be made available to Europol, as required to investigate terrorist offenses, or other serious criminal offenses.
+The acknowledgement section of the visa application says you are aware that your data can be made available to Europol, as required to investigate terrorist offenses or other serious criminal activities.

+Peru:

-Peru: A Rich Lifestyle In The Land Of The Incas
+A Rich Lifestyle In The Land Of The Incas